-Edgar’s fascination with duality has been a consistent thread throughout his work.
-He slices stone and inserts bands, crosses and lines of contrasting stone or glass.
-Enormous technical sophistication is necessary to create works without flaw, fault, scratch or blemish.
+Central to his practice are strong links to the environment, bringing into balance the elements of concept, material and process.
+He said of these objects, ‘These slices of the land are revelations of how intimately the environment meshes.
+How seamless are the interrelationships of earth and sky, land and sea, heaven and earth, black and white?
+The convergence of the two into one.’
+Edgar’s fascination with duality offered a consistent thread throughout his work.
+He sliced stone and inserted bands, crosses and lines of contrasting stone or glass.
+Enormous technical sophistication was necessary to create works without flaw, fault, scratch or blemish.
 Edgar’s complete control over his medium and the powerful modern tools used to sculpt, allow for a seamless convergence.
-He recombines that which has been divided, turning natural forms into artefacts instilled with a simplicity and modernism that belies the technical processes involved.
+He recombined that which has been divided, turning natural forms into artefacts instilled with a simplicity and modernism that belies the technical processes involved.